RickardKarl/detect-hidden-confounding/README.md

 ## Experiments

-All our experiments can be reproduced using the .ipynb files in the /notebooks folder.
+All our experiments can be reproduced using the .ipynb files in the /notebooks folder, except for the experiment from Example 1 which was run with the .R script in the same folder.